UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 ### Challenges

-Wow, where do I begin.
-Here is a small list: <br/>
 Sessions - it took me quite a while to figure out a way to communicate sessions between my frontend and backend.
 It got a ton harder after deploying it to heroku, since my websites went from http to https-based, so sessions stopped working.
 Also, Heroku uses something called a reverse proxy and that was getting in the way as well. <br/>
 This was definitely one of the hardest challenges as there was no help on the internet as well.
 I had to spend hours tweaking parameters of the session, cookie and finally found out that this worked: <br/>
 app.set ('trust proxy', 1) <br/>
 cookie: { sameSite: 'none', secure: true, httpOnly: true }

-### Tools and Resources

-These are the primary technologies that were used to build this full-stack application:  <br/>
-Html, CSS, Javascript <br/>
-React.js <br/>
-Node.js, Express.js <br/>
-Jest.js <br/>
-Knex.js <br/>
-Sqlite3 <br/>
-Github Actions for CI/CD <br/>
-Docker <br/>
-Heroku <br/>

-These are some additional libraries I used:  <br/>
-React Sparklines <br/>
-React Tilt <br/>
-Nodemailer <br/>
-Knex.js <br/>
-Bcrypt.js <br/>

-## Production mode

-Please note that the app has been deployed so it will not work in development mode as ports and urls in the .env file have been changed.
-Heroku has some weird sleep mode in the free plan, so it may take a while for the website to load.
-Please be patient.
-This is the url to the frontend - [https://cryptoversefront.herokuapp.com/](https://cryptoversefront.herokuapp.com/) This is the url to the backend - [https://cryptoverseback.herokuapp.com/](https://cryptoverseback.herokuapp.com/)

 ## Backend